What You MUST Know Before you Attend Your First Narcotics Anonymous Meeting

 You won’t be expected to share anything at your first meeting.

-Instead, meetings mainly consist of sharing personal experiences with both addiction and recovery.
+Instead, meetings consist of sharing personal experiences about addiction and recovery.
 Usually, people take turns sharing their stories during the meeting.
-However, sometimes there are sometimes speaker meetings where one person shares their stories for an extended period of time.
+However, sometimes there are speaker meetings where one person shares their stories for the entire meeting.

-If you find that Narcotics Anonymous is not enough and you think real therapy is necessary, give our hotline a call at 800-934-1582(Who Answers?) .
-Our specialists can help you find a more in depth program in your area.
+If you find that Narcotics Anonymous is not enough and you feel like you need more professional support, give our hotline a call at 800-934-1582(Sponsored) .
+Our specialists can help you find a program in your area that meets your needs.

 Narcotics Anonymous Is Open to Everyone

 By definition, Narcotics Anonymous is a place where “anyone may join us regardless of age, race, sexual identity, creed, religion or lack of religion.”
-Additionally, the organization is open to both men and women, meaning there is truly no discrimination at all.
+Additionally, the organization is open to both men and women.

 Narcotics Anonymous is also a non-profit organization.
-This means that they do not have to collect absurd dues or fees in order to stay in business.
-Instead, they rely only on donations so that people of all financial backgrounds can attend.
+This means they do not have to collect dues or fees for you to attend.
+Instead, they rely on voluntary donations so that people of all financial backgrounds can attend.

 Many people think that Narcotics Anonymous is a religious organization because it is sometimes held in churches.
-However, the only reason this is the case is because these types of venues are usually the most affordable and convenient.
+This is not true.
+One of the main reasons for holding meetings in churches is that those venues are usually the most affordable and convenient.

-The only requirement for attending meetings is a desire to stop using and live drug-free.
+The only requirement for attending meetings is a desire to stop using substances and live drug-free.

 Narcotics Anonymous Will Greet You Warmly